 What We Do

-Incorporated in early 2017 as MagicWaste Foundation Inc., MagicWaste Youth Foundation (MWYF) is an ALL VOLUNTEER 501(c)(3) nonprofit organization focused on assisting South Florida disadvantaged youths that are being "aged-out" of the foster care system with their life and work skills, housing, education, nutrition, healthcare, and other needs.
+Incorporated in early 2017 as MagicWaste Foundation Inc., MagicWaste Youth Foundation (MWYF) is an ALL VOLUNTEER 501(c)(3) nonprofit organization focused on assisting South Florida disadvantaged youths that are in the process of "aging-out" or have already been "aged-out" of the foster care system with their life and work skills, housing, education, nutrition, healthcare, and other needs.

 The organization is the brainchild of Rodolfo “Rudy” Bustamante, a Miami entrepreneur who serves as its president and guiding force.